bradymesser/4770hw2/README.txt

 : make init16

 # Team Roles
-# Note group coding was done for all parts of project
+# *Note* Group coding was done for all parts of project

 - Brady Messer